Carl Jung: Personality Tests

+Alcoholics Anonymous

 Jung is considered a "godparent" of the altruistic, mutual self-help movement, Alcoholics Anonymous.
 Jung told Rhode Island businessman and politician Rowland Hazard III, who had come under his care for the first time in 1926, that the only chance he might have to recover was through a "spiritual or religious experience" or "genuine conversion," which Hazard later had, through the Oxford Group and the Emmanuel Movement, and, according to some sources, never drank again.

 Hazard, in turn, helped Ebby Thatcher, another alcoholic, get sober, with help from the Oxford Group.
 Thatcher brought Jung's ideas to a third alcoholic, Bill W., who consequently co-founded Alcoholics Anonymous with Dr. Bob.
 Years later, Bill W. corresponded with Jung, in 1961, thanking him for helping to inspire the organization.
 Of Hazard, the alcoholic who came under his care, Jung wrote: "His craving for alcohol was the equivalent, on a low level, of the spiritual thirst of our being for wholeness, expressed in medieval language: the union with God."

 Jung concludes his letter to Bill W.:

 "You see, "alcohol" in Latin is spiritus, and you use the same word for the highest religious experience as well as for the most depraving poison.
 The helpful formula therefore is: spiritus contra spiritum."

+Religion and spirituality

 Jung saw the human psyche as "by nature religious" and made this idea a principal focus of his explorations.
-Jung is one of the best-known contemporary contributors to dream analysis and symbolization.
-His influence on popular psychology, the "psychologization of religion", spirituality, and the New Age movement has been immense.
-A Review of General Psychology survey, published in 2002, ranked Jung as the 23rd most cited psychologist of the 20th century.
-The list however focused on U.S. journals and was made by the psychology department of Arkansas State University.
+His influence on the "psychologization of religion", spirituality, and the New Age movement has been immense.